 Can you help doctors prevent stroke and dementia?

-If you are aged 65 and over you may be asked if you would be prepared to help us learn more about the impact that heart rhythm disturbances, such as atrial fibrillation (AFib), may have on your cardiovascular health and cognitive function.
+If you are aged 65 and over and attending one of our imaging centres you may be asked if you would be prepared to help us learn more about the impact that heart rhythm disturbances, such as atrial fibrillation (AFib), may have on your cardiovascular health and cognitive function.
 AFib is common, is often intermittent and free of symptoms, and may lead to stroke, heart failure and cognitive decline.
 British Heart Foundation Professor Barbara Casadei from Oxford University explains why this is important.